BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Results

 BRIGHT demonstrates state-of-the-art (SOTA) diagnostic performance, generally outperforming all benchmarked PFMs across every diagnostic task on the internal validation set (Figure~\ref{fig2}b).
 For breast cancer detection, BRIGHT achieves an exceptional AUC of 0.992 (95\%CI: 0.989-0.994) on the natural-distribution cohort (Figure~\ref{fig2}c), confirming its robustness and potential as a clinically viable tool to support primary screening and reduce pathologist workload with high reliability.
 For the more challenging multi-class histological diagnosis task, BRIGHT outperforms SOTA PFMs.
-It achieves an AUC of 0.973 (95\%CI: 0.965-0.980), a weighted F1-score of 0.901 and a top-1 accuracy of 0.899 (95\%CI: 0.889-0.909) (Figure~\ref{fig2}e-f).
-Notably, BRIGHT shows outstanding classification performance for high-prevalence categories (Figure~\ref{fig2}d) such as invasive carcinoma (IC), ductal carcinoma in situ (DCIS) and papillary neoplasms (PN), while providing accurate and interpretable attention heatmaps that align with pathological diagnostic criteria (Figure~\ref{fig2}h).
-The combination of high accuracy and explainability is critical for reliable triage and diagnostic support in routine clinical practice.
-Across the remaining diagnostic spectrum, BRIGHT achieves AUCs of 0.898 (95\%CI: 0.885-0.912) for Nottingham histologic grading, 0.967 (95\%CI: 0.950-0.982) for TILs assessment, 0.968 (95\%CI: 0.951-0.982) for lymph node metastasis prediction and 0.661 (95\%CI: 0.641-0.682) for pTNM staging.
-BRIGHT also outperforms other PFMs on the 7-class histological diagnosis on BRACS with only 547 WSIs (394 WSIs for model training), which demonstrates the capability on limited training samples (Figure~\ref{fig2}b).
-The model’s performance is further validated on two independent external cohorts, confirming its generalizability across diverse clinical and institutional settings (Figure~\ref{fig2}g).
-Comprehensive performance metrics for each model and diagnostic tasks are provided in Supplementary Table~S6-S8.
+It achieves an AUC of 0.973 (95\%CI: 0.966-0.979), a weighted F1-score of 0.901 and a top-1 accuracy of 0.899 (95\%CI: 0.889-0.909) (Figure~\ref{fig2}e-f).
+Notably, BRIGHT shows outstanding classification performance for high-prevalence categories (Figure~\ref{fig2}d) such as invasive breast carcinoma (IBC), ductal carcinoma in situ (DCIS) and papillary neoplasms (PN), while providing accurate and interpretable attention heatmaps that align with pathological diagnostic criteria (Figure~\ref{fig2}h).
+The combination of high accuracy and explainability is critical for reliable triage and diagnostic support in routine clinical practice. {Furthermore, we performed further subtyping of IBC based on the real-world natural distribution, categorizing IBC by incidence into invasive ductal carcinoma~(IDC), invasive lobular carcinoma~(ILC), and other subtypes with low occurrence rate.
+Our method achieved a superior AUC (0.897 (95\%CI: 0.874-0.918)) for IBC subtyping, which facilitates more accurate prognosis assessment, treatment guidance, and recurrence risk prediction.} Across the remaining diagnostic spectrum, BRIGHT achieves AUCs of 0.898 (95\%CI: 0.884-0.911) for Nottingham histologic grading, 0.967 (95\%CI: 0.950-0.982) for TILs assessment, 0.683 (95\%CI: 0.661-0.704) for lymph node metastasis prediction and 0.661 (95\%CI: 0.640-0.682) for pTNM staging.
+BRIGHT also outperforms other PFMs on the 7-class histological diagnosis on BRACS with only 547 WSIs (394 WSIs for model training), which demonstrates the capability on limited training samples (Figure~\ref{fig2}b). {The model's generalization is further validated on three independent external cohorts, confirming its generalizability across diverse clinical and institutional settings (Figure~\ref{fig2}g).} Comprehensive performance metrics for each model and diagnostic tasks are provided in Supplementary Table~S6-S8.